 Speaking of HealthWhat is urge incontinence, and how is it treated?August 23, 2019

 Botox injections are not just for wrinkles on your face.
 They also can be used to help if you have ongoing bladder continence issues.
 Botox is one option to treat urge incontinence or overactive bladder in people who have not had success with other treatment options.

-It’s important to understand that urge incontinence and overactive bladder are not caused by physical activity or movement, such as when you cough, exercise or sneeze.
+It's important to understand that urge incontinence and overactive bladder are not caused by physical activity or movement, such as when you cough, exercise or sneeze.
 That type of incontinence would be classified as stress incontinence.
-It is possible to have stress and urge incontinence at the same time.
+It's possible to have stress and urge incontinence at the same time.

 A urologist can inject Botox into your bladder to treat urge incontinence or overactive bladder.
 This helps the muscles relax, which will give you more time to get to the bathroom when you feel the need to urinate.
 The injections are done in the clinic, and most patients tolerate the injections well.
-They do not “hurt” as you may expect, but you may have some short-term discomfort, which many patients have compared to a period cramp.
+They do not "hurt" as you may expect, but you may have some short-term discomfort.
+Many patients have compared it to a period cramp.

 While incontinence is more common as we age, it is not a normal part of aging.
-Unfortunately, too many people wait too long to talk to their doctors about their symptoms.
-There are many different treatment options available, which can have a positive impact on the quality of your life, so don’t hesitate to discuss them with your health care provider.
+Unfortunately, too many people wait too long to talk to their health care team about their symptoms.
+There are many different treatment options available, which can have a positive impact on the quality of your life.
+Don't hesitate to discuss them with your health care provider.

-When considering Botox injections, ask for a referral from your primary care provider or search for a physician who has experience with these types of treatments.
-It’s important that the injections be placed precisely to avoid side effects.
+When considering Botox injections, ask for a referral from your primary care provider or search for a health care professional who is experienced with these types of treatments.
+Injections need to be precisely placed to avoid side effects.

 - Download an infographic that shows range of medical conditions currently treated by Botox.